 It has been dawning on me lately, how blessed I was to be born to this woman.
 In Buddhist teachings, we hear of karma.
-We hear of how we planted seeds of actions way back in the past and how these now ripen as experiences, as appearances, as the content of our lives.
+We hear how we planted seeds of actions way back across many past lives and how these now ripen as experiences, as appearances, as the content of our lives.
 To have appeared in Jenny Tyrrell's life, I had extraordinary karma ripening.

 A week later, the school year started.
 Six year olds appeared and slowly started to realize that a bear was living in a cave in a corner of the classroom.
 They began to befriend the bear and Mum used him as a vehicle to unlock their inherent curiosity.
 They studied bear's lives, they made books for the bear to help him to read, they created an entire birthday party for him--and set out on a fieldtrip to the grocery store down the road to research the making of jelly.

 As they were doing all this, they were learning math, science, reading - and they were learning fast.
 Astonishing things began to happen during the course of this bear year.
 Troubled kids, one who had severe autism, one whose sisters had died, one whose parents were divorcing, started to turn to the bear.
 When no-one was looking, they crawled into the cave and talked to him.
 They told him about their pain.
 My Mum would quietly hover near the cave and overhear their words, and know how to help.

 How imagination builds our world

 I have started to realize just how much I have to be thankful for, for having this woman as my mother.
 She is a scholar of the imagination - and everything I do is powered by that.
 These writing jobs that I do, they require the imagination.

 Then I go further and think of my entire Buddhist practice: What is our life, other than our imagination?
 What are our problems and our joys, other than our thoughts?